Theory of the Elementary Particles: Neutrinos in the electron

-One hundred years of sophisticated theoretical work have made it abundantly clear that the electron is not a purely electromagnetic particle.
+One hundred years of sophisticated theoretical work have made it abundantly clear that the electron is not a purely electromagnetic particle described by Maxwell's equations.
 There must be something else in the electron but electric charge, otherwise the electron could not be stable.
 It is equally clear from the most advanced scattering experiments that the ``something else" in the electron must be non-interacting, otherwise it could not be that we find that the charge radius of the electron must be smaller than $10^{-16}$\,cm.
 The only non-interacting matter we know of with certainty are the neutrinos.
 So it seems to be natural to ask whether neutrinos are not part of the electron.
-Actually we did not introduce the neutrinos in an axiomatic manner but rather as a consequence of our explanation of the stable mesons, baryons and muons.
+Actually we did not introduce the neutrinos in the electron in an axiomatic way, but rather as a consequence of our explanation of the stable mesons, baryons and muons.
 It follows necessarily from this model that after the decay of, say, the $\mu^-$\,meson there must be electron neutrinos in the emitted electron, and that they make up one half of the rest mass of the electron.
 The other half of the energy in the electron originates from the energy of the electric oscillations.
-We have thus explained the rest masses of the electron or positron which agree, within 1\% accuracy, with the experimental value of m(e$^\pm$).
-We have learned that the charge of the electron is not concentrated in a single point, but rather is distributed over O(10$^9$) elements which are held together with the neutrinos by the weak nuclear force.
-The sum of the charges in the electric oscillations is, within the accuracy of the parameters, equal to the elementary charge of the electron.
-From the explanation of the mass and charge of the electron follows, as we will show, the correct spin and magnetic moment of the electron, the other two fundamental properties of the electron.
-With a cubic lattice of anti-electron neutrinos we also arrive with the same considerations as above at the correct mass, charge, spin and magnetic moment of the positron.
+With a cubic lattice of anti-electron neutrinos we also arrive with the same considerations as above at the correct mass and charge of the positron.